 The patient did not arrive for their scheduled visit.
 Appointments marked as no show appear in the list of the patient's appointments.

-Use this to track which exam room the patient is in.
+Use to track which exam room the patient is in.
 This allows the provider to see which room to go to next.

 Changing the status to Being Seen prompts you to start an encounter.
 If you agree, the encounter will be linked with that appointment.